dianavile/Chrome-Devtools/README.md

 ```

 ## 2 Conditional line-of-code breakpoints
-Use a conditional line-of-code breakpoint when you know the exact region of code that you need to investigate, but you want to pause only when some other condition is true.
+Use: when you know the exact region of code that you need to investigate, but you want to pause only when some other condition is true.

 - 1 Click the Sources tab.
 - 2 Open the file containing the line of code you want to break on.